DanielGRasmussen/DeadlineDynamo/README.md

 4. Open Chrome and navigate to `chrome://extensions/`
 5. Enable developer mode
 6. Click "Load unpacked" and select this repository's folder

+## Download

+The extension is available on the Chrome Web Store [here](https://chromewebstore.google.com/detail/deadlinedynamo/acoekmocjobgoopjbhdjbiaeegdknfel)

+## Plans

+* Improve basic estimates
+* Make unsubmitted assignments that are past their due date always appear.
+* Add a setting to copy the original list style of things.
+* Improve the `_assignments.scss` file
+* Add numbers for unplanned assignments next to each course
+* Add settings subpages to mobile nav UI